arobson/rabbot/README.md

 rabbot will stop trying to connect/re-connect if either of these thresholds is reached (whichever comes first).

 ### Cluster Support
-rabbot provides the ability to define multiple nodes per connections by supplying either a comma delimited list or array of server IPs or names to the `server` property.
+rabbot provides the ability to define multiple nodes per connections by supplying either a comma delimited list or array of server IPs or names to the `host` property.
 You can also specify multuple ports in the same way but make certain that either you provide a single port for all servers or that the number of ports matches the number and order of servers.

 ### Shutting Down
 Both exchanges and queues have asynchronous processes that work behind the scenes processing publish confirms and batching message acknowledgements.
 To shutdown things in a clean manner, rabbot provides a `shutdown` method that returns a promise which will resolve once all outstanding confirmations and batching have completed and the connection is closed.